 The VA disability claims process is often challenging.
 An attorney can help you better understand what to expect at each stage of the appeals process.
 As soon as you file for benefits and your claim is received, a Veteran Service Representative with the VA will review your claim.
-He will determine if additional evidence is needed.
+He or she will determine if additional evidence is needed.

 When additional evidence is required, these requests can be difficult for applicants to deal with.
 An experienced lawyer will know what kinds of evidence the VA is seeking and help you collect and provide the proper information to minimize the chances of further delays.

 The evidence that is collected and submitted to the VA for a disability claim is critical to the case’s outcome.
 An experienced attorney will collect and present the most compelling evidence to support your claim.
 If your application is denied or you receive a rating that is too low, our team of VA attorneys may be able to assist you.

 Can I Afford a VA Disability Compensation Lawyer?

 The VA provides tax-free disability compensation to Veterans with injuries or diseases incurred during active service in the United States military.
 Compensation can be paid for post-service disabilities related or secondary to disabilities occurring in service.
 They can also be paid for disabilities that may have arisen after military service but are presumed to be related to their service.

 Attorneys who are admitted to practice before VA are required by Title 38 Code of Federal Regulations § 14.636(e) to charge reasonable fees based on the time spent on the case, the complexity, the type of services performed, the results achieved, and rates charged by other attorneys, among other factors.